awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 ### Manage Your Emotions

 For some, interviewing is not emotionally taxing but for others it can be debilitating.
-Personally this is a big problem for me.
+Personally, this is a big problem for me.
 I froze up completely for an interview once.
 I couldn't even answer a trivial problem.
 I was so panicked that I couldn't even think straight.
 The interviewer was very kind about it all but there was nothing to evaluate, I failed.
 Some things that helped me:

 * **Practice until it is instinctual.** Do gymnastics until you can cooly answer any interview question or at least get close to it.
 Interview problems are just combinations; if you learn the fundamentals and apply them in different arrangements, they aren't so surprising.
 * **Mock interview a lot.** Have a friend or use an online resource to constantly perform mock interviews.
 It will help you with anxiety if you have it and keep you accustomed to the interview format.
 When I have held mock interviews I have intentionally been cold but polite.
 It wasn't to be mean but to prepare them.
 If you have different tiers of jobs you are interested in, interview with the lowest ones first.
 Less is on the line if you fail and it is the best thing because it is real.
 * **You can always try again.** Most companies allow a candidate to try again after some time has passed.
 Just because you failed an interview doesn't mean you are a bad candidate.
 It just means you were off or weren't prepared enough.
 I'll be honest, I failed my first interview with Google, and thought I wasn't good enough.
 Five years later I tried again and got the job.
 * **You are good enough.** Imposter syndrome is a big thing.
 Especially when you work with people that you perceive to be intelligent and/or well accomplished.
-Sure there are people that have an obvious raw high intelligence but in my experience that is not the majority, and even then, very incongruant.
+Sure there are people that have an obvious raw high intelligence but in my experience that is not the majority, and even then, very incongruent.
 Many intelligent people who I have met are highly driven.
 Education is a large factor in intelligence.
-Also intelligence is not some monolith; people express their intelligence through different characteristics as I alluded to with the word incongruant.
+Also intelligence is not some monolith; people express their intelligence through different characteristics as I alluded to with the word incongruent.
 In other words, intelligence is fluid and if you are driven, you are good enough.

 ## Resources To Use